coin-or-tools/ThirdParty-HSL/README.md

 which can be build independently or within the buildsystem in this directory.

+Version 2021.05.05 of the "HSL for Ipopt" packages include single-precision versions of HSL routines.
+These are also compiled if found.

 ## Dependencies

 - HSL routines require a Fortran compiler.